What's new in Microsoft Defender for Cloud?

 Today's increasing threats to organizations stretch the limits of security personnel to protect their expanding workloads.
 Security teams are challenged to implement the protections defined in their security policies.

-Now with the governance experience, security teams can assign remediation of security recommendations to the resource owners and require a remediation schedule.
+Now with the governance experience in preview, security teams can assign remediation of security recommendations to the resource owners and require a remediation schedule.
 They can have full transparency into the progress of the remediation and get notified when tasks are overdue.

 Learn more about the governance experience in Driving your organization to remediate security issues with recommendation governance.